sayantac/prism/README.md

 That's it!
 The system is now running. 🎉

-> **Database Note**: Tables, roles, permissions, and admin user are created automatically on first startup.
+> **Database Note**: The database has been restored from the dump file and is ready to use.
 Data persists in Docker volume between restarts.

 ## 📋 Common Commands